Danville Virginia

 Danville is the principal city of the Danville, Virginia Micropolitan Statistical Area.
 The Bureau of Economic Analysis combines the city of Danville with surrounding Pittsylvania County for statistical purposes.
 As of the 2020 census, the population was 42,590.
 It is bounded by Pittsylvania County and Caswell County, North Carolina to the south.
 It hosts the Danville Otterbots baseball club of the Appalachian League.

-Danville had an African American majority during the Reconstruction era and had African American political representatives of the Readjuster Party until after the Danville Massacre and Democrats regaining control locally and statewide.
+Danville has an African American majority since the Reconstruction era and had African American political representatives of the Readjuster Party until after the Danville Massacre and Democrats regaining control locally and statewide.
 The area again saw violence during the civil rights era.

 Numerous Native American tribes had lived in this part of the Piedmont region since prehistoric times.
 During the colonial period, the area was inhabited by Siouan language-speaking tribes.